savonet/book/quickstart.md

 ```{.liquidsoap include="liq/output.icecast2.liq" from=2}
 ```

-By the way, support for aac is not built in in the default installation.
+By the way, support for aac is not built into the default installation.
 If you get the message

 ```